The Long Now, Pt. 2 – Make, Protect, Teach

 This is that time.
 This is the Long Now.

-In politics it takes the form of a widening gyre, where the center cannot hold against the onslaught of polarizing political entrepreneurs who eliminate the political promise of the future, replacing it with the Long Now of constant political fear.
+In politics it takes the form of a Widening Gyre, where the center cannot hold against the onslaught of polarizing political entrepreneurs who eliminate the political promise of the future, replacing it with the Long Now of constant political fear.
 In economics it takes the form of a market utility, where those same illiberal political entrepreneurs eliminate the economic risk of the future, replacing it with the Long Now of constant economic stimulus.

 The first note in this series was about my personal response to the Long Now.
 Tick-tock.